-We are grateful to the following men and women who sacrifice their time, talents, and treasure to guide Kenya Hope and make it a success to the glory of God.
+We are grateful to the following men and women who sacrifice their time, talents, and treasure to guide Kenya Hope as board members and make it a success to the glory of God.

 Dr. Eric Hoogstra - Zeeland, Michigan - Chairman

-Dr. Hoogstra teaches corporate and personal finance, along with risk and insurance at Grand Valley State University.
+Dr. Hoogstra teaches corporate and real estate finance, at Grand Valley State University.
 He earned his Ph.D. in Organization and Management and in Non-Profit Finance at Capella University.
 He also holds an MBA in Finance, as well as a BS in Business Administration.

-Dr. Steven Snyder - Byron Center, Michigan - Vice Chairman
+Dr. Steven Snyder - Byron Center, MI - Vice Chairman

 Steve Synder has a busy dental practice in Byron Center, Michigan but makes time every year to visit one of the Kenya Hope Centers to treat dental patients.
 He has served as a board member for several years, and has recruited many for the West Michigan team.
 Steve is married to Linda, and they have four sons and two grand children.
 Their son Aaron has made several trips to serve in Kenya as well.
 Steve and Linda are active members of Byron Center First Christian Reformed Church.